MinecraftForge/Documentation/docs/blocks/blocks.md

 Coloring a Block
 ----------------

-Blocks' textures can be programmatically colored.
+Block textures can be programmatically colored.
 Many Vanilla blocks utilize this functionality.
-For instance, color of grass, vines, waterlilys and etc. changes depending on the biome it's placed in.
+For instance: grass, vines, waterlilys and etc. change color depending on the biome they are in.

 ### Block Color Handlers